rwieruch/blog_iamliesa_content/blog/food-intolerances-symptoms-diagnosis/index.md

 contribute: ""
 ---

-import { BlogLink } from '$components/Link';
-import { Title, Subtitle, Divider } from '$components/mdx';

 Food allergies, food intolerances, food sensitivities - When it comes to the reaction of our body towards food, there is a lot to watch out for.

 Physical reaction to certain foods are common, but mostly they are not caused by a food allergy but rather a food intolerance.
 A lot of the time, people mix up those two even though the differences are critical.

 That’s why in this blog post we are going to talk about the differences between food intolerances and food allergies, about the role of the gastrointestinal tract in food intolerances, about symptomes and finally about the importance of an elimination diet.

 <Title id="food-intolerances">Food Intolerances vs. Food Allergy</Title>

 Food intolerance is also known as **non-lgE mediated food hypersensitivity or non-allergic food hypersensitivity**.
 A food intolerance refers to the **difficulty in digesting certain foods** and it is different from food allergies in that **an allergy triggers the immune system**, while food intolerance does not.
 Still some of the symptoms of a food allergy may be similar to those of a food intolerance.

 When having a food allergy, your immune system mistakenly treats proteins found in food as a threat and reacts by **releasing massive amounts of chemicals, including histamine**.
 That triggers a cascade of  typical allergy symptoms such as a **rash or itching** after eating just a small amount of a certain food.
 In some cases, allergies can even be **life-threatening** as they can cause anaphylaxis which can affect several areas of the body, including breathing and blood circulation.

 Food intolerances and sensitivities on the other hand, aren’t life-threatening, just very unpleasant.
 They are extremely common and seem to be on the rise (<BlogLink to="https://journals.lww.com/co-clinicalnutrition/Abstract/2014/09000/Food_intolerance_and_allergy___increased_incidence.12.aspx">1</BlogLink>).

 In fact, research suggests that **more than 20% of the population in industrialized countries** suffer from food intolerance or food allergy (<BlogLink to="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2695393/">2</BlogLink>).

 Foods most commonly associated with food intolerance include **wheat, milk, soy, peanuts, tree nuts, shellfish, eggs and fish**.

 Food intolerances and sensitivities have a wide range of symptoms, sometimes even similar to food allergy symptoms, making it hard for us to diagnose them.